normanboettcher/sentiment_analysis/metrics/Readme.md

 endpoints block!)
 So if your ServiceMonitor get config like this `endpoints.port=http` this expects a NAMED port "http".
 You need to add `spec.ports.name=http` to your service manifest.
+You need to add a `Role` and a `RoleBinding` if your pods are running in a namespace where prometheus has no permissions.

 1. Set up a `ServiceMonitor` for our kubernetes `model-api-service`.
 It will be responsible for observing the metrics endpoints of our pods which are load balanced by the service.